hnovak94/Pi_intheSky/README.md

 <b>How will the doors close back up again?</b>

-- try and glue the servo arm to the door, servo moves forward: opens, servo goes back: closes
+- try and glue the servo arm to the door, servo moves forward: opens, servo goes back: closes; twitchy servo is another potential problem

 <b>How will the two halves of the sphere be attached?</b>